Aberfeldy, Perth and Kinross

-Aberfeldy (Obar Pheallaidh) is a burgh in Perth and Kinross, Scotland, on the River Tay.
-A small market town, Aberfeldy is located in Highland Perthshire.
-It was mentioned by Robert Burns in the poem The Birks of Aberfeldy and in the Ed Sheeran song "The Hills of Aberfeldy".
+Aberfeldy (Obar Pheallaidh) is a historic market town and burgh in Perth and Kinross, Scotland, on the River Tay.
+It is located in Highland Perthshire, approximately 55 miles (85 km) west of Edinburgh, 57 miles (92 km) northeast of Glasgow, and 26 miles (42 km) northwest of Perth.
+It had a population of 1,886 in 2022.

+Aberfeldy was mentioned by Robert Burns in the poem The Birks of Aberfeldy and in the Ed Sheeran song "The Hills of Aberfeldy".

 Etymology

 Aberfeldy means 'mouth of the Peallaidh'.
 The first element of the name is the Pictish word aber 'river mouth'.
 The river-name perhaps incorporates the name of a water-sprite known as Peallaidh, which in Gaelic means 'shaggy'.
 Aberfeldy is recorded in 1526 as Abrefrally and in 1552 as Abirfeldy.

 History

 Early history

 Beyond its association with Burns, who mentioned Aberfeldy in his poem The Birks of Aberfeldy, the town is known for Wade's Bridge, built in 1733 and designed by architect William Adam, father of Robert Adam.
 General George Wade considered this bridge to be his greatest accomplishment.
 Aberfeldy is also mentioned in the traditional "Loch Tay Boat Song".

 While working in the 1880s as a hired farmhand for Robert Menzies of Tirinie, near Aberfeldy, South Uist seanchaidh Angus MacLellan learned that a Mass stone had stood in the middle of Menzies's farmfield since the days when Catholic Church in Scotland and its priests were outlawed.
 A nearby high cross, Menzies added, marked the site of an important college of learning from the days of the Celtic Church.
 Menzies explained that, even though the local population had long since switched to Presbyterianism, former Catholic religious sites were still viewed with superstitious awe and were never tampered with.
 Menzies further explained that the term for Mass stones, in the Perthshire dialect of the Scottish Gaelic language, was Clachan Ìobairt, meaning "Offering Stones".
 John Lorne Campbell, to whom MacLellan dictated his memoirs, confirmed the latter's memories by interviewing Robert Menzies' descendants in Aberfeldy.
 Following Catholic emancipation in 1829, the Catholic population of Aberfeldy was served by priests visiting from Strathtay, who would offer the Tridentine Mass at the site now known as Tigh an Tuir, lit. "the house of the death-dirge".
 Since it was first built as a tin tabernacle paid for by the Marquess of Bute in 1884, Our Lady of Mercy Catholic Church has stood at the same location and has been part of the Roman Catholic Diocese of Dunkeld.